 👩🏻💻 For more GA Food, please visit ➡ What I ate in Georgia – A Food Journal – Part 1

 Vic’s on the River – Savannah

-My daughter and her boyfriend had arrived the night before into Savannah, although I had already moved onto Tybee Island.
-We decided to meet at Vic’s for lunch after they filled their first morning with visiting this historic city.
-Vic’s is a nice casual upscale restaurant that is snuggled in-between River Street and Bay Street.
-It made for a great cocktail lunch of Southern Cuisine with a lovely view of River Street.
+My daughter and her fiancé were meeting me in Savannah, and we decided to have a cocktail lunch at Vic’s on the River.
+Vic’s is a nice casual upscale restaurant, that is snuggled in-between River Street and Bay Street.
+It made for great mid-day cocktails, a table of Southern Cuisine, and all with a lovely view of River Street.

 For restaurant information and reservations- Vic’s on the River